hamflx/pocket/README.md

 This command will:

-- Copy the executable to `%LOCALAPPDATA%\hamflx\pocket\data\bin\pocket.exe`
+- Copy the executable to `%LOCALAPPDATA%\hamflx\pocket\bin\pocket.exe`.
-- Add a registry entry to start Pocket automatically on Windows startup
+- Register a `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` entry named `Pocket`.
-- Start the service immediately in the background (without showing a console window)
+- Start `pocket.exe` in the background without a console window.

-To uninstall the service:
+To uninstall:

 ```bash
 pocket uninstall
 ```

-This will remove the auto-start registry entry and stop any running instances.
+This will:

+- Remove the Windows startup registry entry.
+- Stop any running `pocket.exe` processes.
+- Remove the installed binary from `%LOCALAPPDATA%\hamflx\pocket\bin\pocket.exe`.

+On non‑Windows platforms `install` and `uninstall` currently return an error.

-## Note
+## Notes and limitations

-- While running, any existing files in the target `.ssh` directory will be hidden.
-- Upon stopping (Press Enter), the original directory contents will reappear.
+- Pocket currently targets Windows and depends on WinFsp for mounting.
+- The `memory` backend does not persist any data across restarts.
+- File permissions on the virtual filesystem are based on a security descriptor that grants full control to the current user.
+- Logging goes to a file under the platform data directory (for example `%LOCALAPPDATA%\hamflx\pocket\logs\pocket.log` on Windows).